MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Catalogs/Readme.md

 show, as third parameter in square brackets is set to 0.

-**LevelFuncs.CheckEntityHealth** function declaration should contain same amount of arguments and in the same order as metadata argument signature.
+**LevelFuncs.CheckEntityHealth** function declaration should contain same amount of arguments and in the same order as metadata argument entry.
 Therefore, **moveableName** will be read from "Moveable to check" UI argument, **operator** will be read from "Kind of check", and so on.